Zhenyuan-Li/NextJS-and-NestJS/sg-2022-nest/my-car-value/README.md

 DI container When testing (weird faking user service)

 Auth Service -> Class that implements all the methods of Users Service

+## end-to-end Test

+### Test Runner

+#### it ('handles a request to signup')

+1. Create new copy of the entire nest app
+2. Listen on traffic to a randomly assigned port
+3. Receive requests form the test

+### Wire up Validation Pipe and cookie-session into App module

+### Create Dev & Prod Database

+Nest's recommended way of handling environment config is incredibly over-the-top complicated.

+Create a ConfigService, and in DI container, Change the TypeOrmModule to depend on it.